A Matter of Understanding

 –II Corinthians 12:7-9, KJV

 Paul tried three times to do self-deliverance, and nothing happened.
-Isn’t this the Paul who was so anointed, people were healed by his apron cloths?
+Isn’t this the Paul who was so anointed, his apron cloths healed people?

 And God wrought special miracles by the hands of Paul: So that from his body were brought unto the sick handkerchiefs or aprons, and the diseases departed from them, and the evil spirits went out of them.